mzmine/mzmine_documentation/docs/module_docs/join_aligner/join_aligner.md

 #### Mobility weight
 Score for perfectly matching mobility values.
 Only taken into account if "Mobility tolerance" is activated.
+Furthermore, score calculation that is mentioned in the **Algorithm** is then modified to account for the mobility as well.
+Mobility tolerance and weight are accounted for in the same manner as m/z and RT parameters.

 #### Require same charge state